ROCm/AMDMIGraphX/README.md

 cd build;
 ```

-Next configure cmake.
-The hcc or clang compiler is required to build the MIOpen/HIP backend kernels:
+Next, configure the cmake.
 If the script [buiild_prereqs.sh](./tools/build_prereqs.sh) is used to install the dependencies, all
 dependencies are installed at default locations.
 Then MIGraphX can be build as:
 * In ROCm3.3: